MrSep01/Teacher-Insight-Tracker/replit.md

   * All footer links now functional: Privacy Policy, Terms of Service, Documentation, and contact emails
   * Fixed sidebar Dashboard link routing to match application structure
   * Thoroughly tested all navigation flows and form submissions
+- July 09, 2025.
+Added comprehensive page headers, footers, and additional footer pages:
+  * Created shared PageHeader and Footer components for consistent navigation across all pages
+  * Added missing pages: Cookie Policy, GDPR, Careers, Blog, and API Info with full content
+  * Updated all existing pages (Privacy Policy, Terms of Service, Documentation) to use shared components
+  * Fixed all footer links to navigate to proper pages instead of opening email clients
+  * All pages now have consistent headers with EduTrack branding and "Back to Home" navigation
+  * All pages include comprehensive footer with working links to all sections
+  * Updated App.tsx routing to include all new public pages
+  * Contact form configured to send notifications to sep.alamouti@sepalamouti.com
+  * Complete site navigation now functional with no broken links or missing pages
 ```

 ## User Preferences